dustball/gping.io/README.md

 If you already have production Apache server ready to serve PHP files, you can always deploy the `www/` directly under your htdocs.
-Don't forget to `a2enmod rewrite` in order to enable the one Apache module needed for gping.io.
+Don't forget to `a2enmod rewrite` in order to enable `mod_rewrite` in Apache and `composer install` to get PHP library dependencies.

 <a name="participate"></a>
 ## Participate